linlak/laravelmomoapi/README.md

 		composer require linlak/laravelmomoapi

-Run the command about in project directory to down the dependency files.
+Run the command above in project directory to download the dependency files.

 ## Initialization ##